4 Most Popular Social Work Practice Models

 Cognitive behavioural therapy (CBT) is a well-recognized behavioural therapy developed in the 1970s to treat psychological problems.
 In its latest version, CBT focuses on helping a patient develop or strengthen his or her thoughts, feelings and behaviours to achieve a sense of wellness.
 CBT has become widely accepted in many nations as a viable treatment for anxiety, depression, eating disorders, trauma, grief, phobias, chronic pain, and other problems.

 In addition to standard talk therapy, cognitive behavioural therapy (CBT) procedures frequently combine meditation, mindfulness, relaxation, and out-of-session homework.
-CBT teaches clients how to take control of their own therapy and their own life, how to be more present in the present moment, and how to be more aware of the reality around them, through the use of these approaches.
+CBT teaches clients how to take control of their own therapy and their own lives, how to be more present in the present moment, and how to be more aware of the reality around them, through the use of these approaches.

 Solution-Focused Brief Therapy (SFBT)